BIM October 09, 2025

 Soft clash

 A soft clash is somewhat different and results from indirect interference rather than a direct clash of two objects.
-A soft clash occurs when a particular element of a model is not given the necessary geometric or spatial tolerance.
+A soft clash occurs when a particular element of the model is not given the necessary geometric or spatial tolerance.

 Soft clashes are relatively common with MEP services to allow for easier maintenance at a later time.
-That being said, soft clashes can also cause various issues regarding both safety and maintenance (such as a plumbing line being too close to a live wire, which is a potential short-circuit hazard).
+That being said, soft clashes also potentially cause various issues regarding both safety and maintenance (such as a plumbing line being too close to a live wire, which is a potential short-circuit hazard).

 Workflow clash